rclone/rclone/docs/content/commands/rclone_mount.md

 is requested.
 Case sensitivity of file names created anew by rclone is controlled by an underlying mounted file system.

+Note that case sensitivity of the operating system running rclone (the target) may differ from case sensitivity of a file system mounted by rclone (the source).
+The flag controls whether "fixup" is performed to satisfy the target.

-If the flag is not provided on command line, then its default value depends on the operating system running rclone: `true` on Windows and `false` otherwise.
-If the flag is provided without a parameter, then its value is `true`.
+If the flag is not provided on command line, then its default value depends on the operating system where rclone runs: `true` on Windows and MacOS, `false` otherwise.
+If the flag is provided without a value, then it is `true`.

 ### Options